 Where’s Ginny Weasley?

 That’s book Ginny.
-Movie Ginny is someone else, and frankly, I’m even surprised they chose to include her in the Quidditch scenes in the films considering how often her role is diminished.
-One staff member’s significant other has even referenced Ginny as “The random chick that ended up in that chamber?”
+Movie Ginny is someone else, and frankly, it is surprising they chose to include her in the Quidditch scenes in the films considering how often her role is diminished.
+One staff member’s significant other has even referenced Ginny as “the random chick that ended up in that chamber?”

-In a post-Potter world, Ginny seems non-existent.
-I was looking at my wall of Funkos and noticed there’s no Ginny.
-“I must’ve not had her, she must be in production,” I thought to myself.
-There is no Ginny Funko, though, yet there are multiple Harrys, Rons, and Hermiones.
-Neville, Luna, and Draco have their own, and this week, I saw Fred and George in stores.
+In a post-Potter world, Ginny seems nonexistent.
+There are barely any Funkos of Ginny at all.
+There are multiple Harrys, Rons, and Hermiones.
+Neville, Luna, and Draco have their own, and multiple Fred and George Funkos are in stores.
 Where’s Ginny?

 How could one of J.K.
 Rowling’s “big seven” be missing from so much of the Potter universe?